gnailuy/gnailuy.com/about.markdown

 permalink: /about/index.html
 ---

 Hi there!
-I am gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer from China.
+I'm gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer from China.
 Currently I am working in a small startup team as a backend and data developer.
 Before August 2017,
-I was a senior software engineer of the data platform at [umeng.com][umeng], and was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
+I was a senior software engineer of the data platform at [umeng.com][umeng], and I was graduated from the College of Computer Science & Technology at [Harbin Engineering University][heu].
 Welcome to my blog!
 Below is some brief information about me.